 Our third kitchen is very traditional with modern touches to feel updated.
 We have chosen Hafele’s Hampton Collection in the pewter finish.
 Our custom cabinetry is so refined that we need a detailed pull that looks like it could be featured on fine furniture.
-In this kitchen, we are blending painted finishes and custom wood staining, so the pewter finish needs to work with both the island and the wall cabinets.

 4) Modern: No Cabinet Pulls